 Determine Your Dependency Status

-The following will not qualify a student as independent:
+will not qualify a student as independent:

 Parents refuse to contribute to the student's education.